polkadot-fellows/RFCs/README.md

 ```

 It takes a moment and then the bot should answer with a comment with more instructions on how to proceed.

+## Communication channels

+The Fellowship is using Matrix for communication.
+Right now there exists two channels:

+- [Polkadot Technical Fellowship Channel](https://matrix.to/#/#fellowship-members:parity.io): The channel for all Fellowship members to discuss.
+To get voice rights, you need to be part of the Fellowship.
+However, the channel is readable by anyone.
+- [Polkadot Technical Fellowship - Open Channel](https://matrix.to/#/#fellowship-open-channel:parity.io): Open channel for anyone.
+Should be used to reach out to the Fellowship e.g. to request review or help on a topic.